 - File-A collection of records involving a set of entities with certain aspects in common and organized for some particular purpose is called a file.
 For example collection of records of all passengers.

-There are three file organizations- sequential, Indexed sequential and relative.
+There are three file organizations to understand the relationship between Fields, Records and Files- sequential, Indexed sequential and relative.